YetAnotherMorty/r-piracy-archive/README.md

-# r-piracy-archive
+# r/Piracy Megathread
-An archive of the /r/piracy megathread.
+A Archive of the r/Piracy Megathread.